 Dr. Berutti is Board-Certified in Internal Medicine and practices Functional Medicine.
 The practice of Functional Medicine is an integrative approach to health and looks at underlying causes.
 The focus is on restoring health to its natural balance and disease prevention.

 At the Dynamic Life Health Center, Dr. Berutti or her PA, Melanie Martin, will spend the necessary time with you to determine your individual needs.
 Their comprehensive lab work always includes a FULL thyroid panel along with a symptom check to determine exactly what is causing your thyroid condition.
-Additionally, routine lab work includes testing for other hormonal imbalances and key health markers so that all of the pieces of the puzzle can be put together to determine what is really at the bottom of issues you are experiencing.
+Additionally, routine lab work includes testing for other hormonal imbalances and key health markers so that all of the pieces of the puzzle can be put together to determine what is really at the bottom of the issues you are experiencing.

 Other testing is dependent on your individual health history and symptoms so that the appropriate treatment protocols can be implemented.
 Your provider can also help guide you to make any lifestyle and nutritional changes so that you can restore your health and reclaim your vitality.

 Starting as a New Patient

 When you start with us as a new patient, you will initially need two different appointments, approximately three weeks apart.
 At the first appointment, your provider will go over your reasons for seeking help, your medical history, your health goals, and all of your symptoms.
 This appointment will also serve to answer any additional questions you may have.
 After that first appointment, an individualized lab order will be drawn up based on all of the information gleaned from that first appointment.

 Your labs will need to be drawn after your first appointment.
-The lab panel is quite comprehensive and may include other hormones, including adrenal function, cortisol levels, a complete thyroid panel, as well as vital markers such as A1C, blood sugar, cholesterol, liver and kidney function, inflammation levels among others.
+The lab panel is quite comprehensive and may include other hormones, including adrenal function, cortisol levels, a complete thyroid panel, as well as vital markers such as A1C, blood sugar, cholesterol, liver and kidney function, and inflammation levels among others.